conan-io/docs/reference/extensions/python_requires.rst

   **Best practices**

   - Even if ``python-requires`` can ``python_requires`` transitively other ``python-requires`` recipes, this is discouraged.
-Multiple level inheritance and reuse can become quite complex and difficult to manage, it is recommended to keep hiearchy flat.
+Multiple level inheritance and reuse can become quite complex and difficult to manage, it is recommended to keep the hierarchy flat.
   - Do not try to mix Python inheritance with ``python_requires_extend`` inheritance mechanisms, they are incompatible and can break.
   - Do not use multiple inheritance for ``python-requires``